shivsinghcse/namaste-react-js/Notes/Episode_2.md

 - parcel is Dev dependency.
 So we use bundler in development phase so we install parcel here as dev dependency that's why we use -D flag.
 - parcel is the beast.

-## Difference between caret and ~ in npm
+## Difference between ^caret and ~ in npm

 - when you use `"^2.10.2"` caret(^) if after some time a new minor version eg. 2.10.3 comes parcel updated it automatically. but if you use tilde(~) it will install major version automatically.
 It will always safe to use ^ caret.

 ##

 - when we install parcel, devDependencies are added in package.json and also we got another file called package-lock.json
 - package-lock.json keep a track of
-  exact version that is being installed.
+  exact version of dependencies that is being installed.

 - If you have your package.json and package-lock.json you can recreate your entire node module folder.
 Whatever you can re-generate don't put it on git.
 - Now we will use parcel to ignite our app `npx parcel index.html`